-As required under Condition 9, PKCT makes a summary of its monitoring results publically available on its website.
-The PKCT 2016/2017 AEMR can be found on www.pkct.com.au.
+As required under Condition 9, PKCT makes a summary of its monitoring results publicly available on its website.
+Monthly monitoring results along with historical PKCT AEMR's can be found on www.pkct.com.au.

 Via letter dated 16th March 2017, the Department granted PKCT permission to cease continuation of the Interim EMR as it was deemed that that adequate environmental monitoring data was being made available via other reporting mechanisms (i.e. Annual Return and AEMR).